How Hypnosis Helps Ease Anxiety

 Unfortunately, most people don’t understand what the anxious person is going through.
 Over time an anxious person will grow to dislike phrases such as “calm down,” “relax,” or “there’s nothing to worry about,” because they have been thrown around endlessly by well-meaning friends or family members.
 Rationally and consciously, the anxious person recognizes that it should be simple - but it isn’t.
 The person who is dealing with anxious feelings is doing battle with an internal subconscious system that is out of the reach of most people’s soothing admonitions.

-Hypnotists are not physicians - though some physicians are trained in the techniques - and they are not psychiatrists - though some psychiatrists and psychologists practice hypnosis.
-A good hypnotist shouldn’t be seen as a replacement for anything a person is doing that is working, instead a hypnotist can be a catalyst and booster for things that are working and an alternative for things that are not working.
+Hypnotists are not physicians - though some physicians are trained in the techniques.
+Hypnotists are not psychiatrists - though some psychiatrists and psychologists practice hypnosis.
+A good hypnotist can be a catalyst and booster for things that are working and an alternative for things that are not working.
 A hypnotist can jump start the good stuff and help weed out the bad stuff.
 A hypnotist can also help find ways that a person can work with their prescribing physician to reduce drugs that often leave people feeling “squishy,” “tired,” or “dull.”

 Anxiousness is a feeling - and you weren’t born with it.
 Somewhere along the way in life, your mind learned to fear certain environments or situations.
 Just as the mind learned the behavior, it can learn new behaviors or new responses to old stimuli.